-The Chernobyl Nuclear Power Plant (ChNPP) site is located next to the now abandoned town of Pripyat in the former Soviet Union.
-April 23, 1986 started out normally, but at 01:23 a reactor test failed causing a massive explosion that destroyed reactor unit 4 and the surrounding building (I’m no scientist, but radioactivity without containment usually means bad things).
+The Chernobyl Nuclear Power Plant (ChNPP) site is adjacent to the now abandoned town of Pripyat in the former Soviet Union.
+April 23, 1986, started like any typical day, but at 01:23 a reactor test failed, causing a massive explosion that destroyed reactor unit 4 and the surrounding building (I’m no scientist, but radioactivity without containment usually means terrible things).

 You can’t see or smell radiation; It is invisible and deadly.
-In the days/weeks after the explosion, heroic efforts were performed by hundreds of thousands of civil and military personnel called “liquidators” who worked to extinguish the fires, remove radioactive debris and begin the process to seal the building and exposed core.
+In the days/weeks after the explosion, hundreds of thousands of civil and military personnel called “liquidators” performed heroic efforts to extinguish the fires, remove radioactive debris and begin the process to seal the building and exposed core.

-Containment efforts were made with the most “advanced” engineering solutions and technology available at the time (basically, that means shit wasn’t built well).
+Containment efforts in 1986 were the most “advanced” engineering solutions and technology available at the time (basically, that means shit wasn’t built well).
 They made a shell around unit 4 called “the sarcophagus” that everyone hoped would last long enough to build a more permanent, long term confinement structure.

-Construction began in 2010 on the “new safe confinement structure” (I guess marketing wasn’t involved with the brandname of this).
-It was engineered with 5 primary goals in-mind:
+Construction began in 2010 on the “new safe confinement structure” (I guess marketing wasn’t involved with the brand name of this).
+The structure had 5 primary goals:

 - Convert the destroyed ChNPP Unit 4 into an environmentally safe system.

 - Reduce corrosion and weathering of the existing shelter and the Unit 4 reactor building.